 - If you get stuck on a question, you may want to play around with it and see whether you can make some useful observations.
 For example, in question 6 you can explore what happens with different kinds of triangles, and see if you can generalise to any triangle.

-- Conversely, if you breeze through a question, you should check that your method is watertight and works in all cases (this is especially relevant in question 9, where your proof has to consider all possible colourings, and not just the one in the diagram).
+- Conversely, if you breeze through a question, you should check that your method is watertight and works in all cases (this is especially relevant in this is especially relevant in question 8, where your proof has to consider all possible cuttings, and not just the ones in the diagrams).

 - Lastly, have fun!
 One of the reasons why we enjoy maths is because it is fun and we can explore a lot of different things.
 It's not always about what the correct answer is, and you may enjoy the problems more if you run them through your head over a span of days.

 Applications are now open.
 The application deadline is Friday 7 September 2018.